Sam23599/Tick-Data-to-VWAP/README.md

 # NASDAQ-ITCH5-Volume-Weighted-Average-Price-TICKS
 Parses NASDAQ ITCH 5 data and Calculates Volume Weighted average Price of all the Stock at every hour including market close.

-Just provide the path of the NASDAQ ITCH 5.0 format file to FileInputStream("file-path\\file-name");

 # NASDAQ ITCH 5 Data